What Are DevOps Engineer Roles and Responsibilities in 2023?

 The primary focus of a DevOps engineer should be to enhance inter-team processes and enhance collaboration, regardless of the specific approach or implementation.

-The DevOps engineer should not be directly involved in the day-to-day tasks of either team.
+The DevOps engineer should not be directly involved in either team's day-to-day tasks.
 Instead, the DevOps engineer should set clear expectations for both teams and emphasize the importance of effective communication.

 2. You are not the software support